FacilityApi/FacilityApi.github.io/generate/index.md

 * **Delete previously generated files that are no longer needed.** When it can be done safely, code generators should delete previously generated but now unneeded files.
 * **Avoid merging changes into generated files.** Developers should be discouraged from editing generated files, which should be replaced wholesale by code generators, not edited by them.
 * **Keep it simple.** Code generators should be as simple as possible, generating as little code as possible and supporting as few options as possible.

-For other code generation philosophies, check out the Swagger tools below.

 ## Swagger Tools